Controlled Pressure Difference Source (G)

 -

-Enabled— the source performs isentropic work with the gas to maintain a given mass flow rate regardless of the pressure drop.
-Use this parameter to represent the ideal pump or compressor and to properly account for energy consumption and output, especially in closed-loop systems. -
+If this option is selected, the source performs isentropic work with the gas to maintain the set mass flow rate regardless of the pressure drop.
+Use this parameter to represent the ideal pump or compressor and to properly account for energy consumption and output, especially in closed-loop systems.

 The cross-sectional area normal to the flow path at port A.